dthaler/iftype-reg/draft-thaler-iftype-reg.md

 ## Procedures {#procedures}

-Someone wishing to register a new ifType value MUST:
+Someone wishing to register a new ifType or tunnelType value MUST:

 1. Check the IANA registry to see whether there is already an entry that could easily satisfy the modeling and functional requirements for the requested entry.